elemel/blog/2018/09/03/README.md

 - and a smooth blend of both in between.

 Another problem that cropped up here was that Unity's smoothstep function doesn't do what I was going for.
-I was starting to sense a pattern of unreasonable expectations from my side.
+I was already starting to sense a pattern of unreasonable expectations from my side.
-Luckily, these things are usually sorted out quickly once identified.
+Luckily, these things can be sorted out quickly once identified.
-The approach finally yielded an output mesh with both smooth and sharp features, with the visual artifact of facets where more sampling is required.
+The approach finally yielded an output mesh with both smooth and sharp features.
+There's a visual artifact of facets where more sampling is required.
 And that's the price we pay.

 ![Blending face normals and vertex normals](smooth.png)